Genomics Pipelines Group

 Our expertise and technology in action.

 The group is split into three teams.
 The Project Management team is led by Chris Watkins and oversees all our customer needs from advising on experimental design and sample submission, monitoring the QC of samples and ensuring the smooth running of projects once they have arrived at EI.
-Our Bioinformatics team is led by Jay Moore and can provide analysis from transcriptomics to exome sequencing, genome assembly, genome annotation and metagenomics.
+Our Bioinformatics team can provide analysis from transcriptomics to exome sequencing, genome assembly, genome annotation and metagenomics.

 We also have a dedicated lab team with support from Leah Clissold, David Baker and Darren Heavens.
 There is a large range of expertise in the lab that covers the full range of NGS library preparation methods, DNA extraction, long-read sequencing, long mate-pair library construction and exome capture.